 A legal pack is usually provided for each property available at an auction.
-It is prepared by the seller’s solicitor and contains legal information relating to the property, such as the special conditions of sale, title deeds, searches and office copies.
+It is prepared by the seller’s solicitor and contains legal information relating to the property.
+This includes the special conditions of sale, title deeds, searches and office copies.

 Check the special conditions